 Pets Who Get the Yellow Light: Although not restricted from entry, some types of pets may require some extra consideration on your part.

-- Puppies and kittens: Due to the minimum amount of time needed to prepare a puppy or kitten to meet the requirements of the 5 Day Or Less quarantine program, a puppy or kitten will be about 6 months of age by the time preparations are completed.
-Puppies and kittens not able to meet all of the requirements for the 5 Day Or Less program will be quarantined for 120 days.
+- Puppies and kittens: Due to the minimum amount of time needed to prepare a puppy or kitten to meet the requirements of the 5 Day or Less quarantine program, a puppy or kitten will be about six months of age by the time preparations are completed.
+Puppies and kittens not able to meet all of the requirements for the 5 Day or Less program will be quarantined for 120 days.
 (More on the different types of quarantine programs in the next section!)

 - Older animals may not respond well to the stress of traveling.
-Additionally, pets who do not handle a tropical climate well may not be good candidates for bringing to Hawaii.
+Additionally, pets who do not handle a tropical climate well may not be good candidates for Hawaiʻi.

-Once you’re sure your pet is cleared for conditional import to Hawaii, you’ll want to check the requirements for importing your pet on the Plant Industry Division website.
+Once you’re sure your pet is cleared for conditional import to Hawaiʻi, you’ll want to check the requirements for importing your pet:

-Since dogs and cats are the most common pets our customers inquire about, we’ll walk you through their import requirements next.
+Dogs and cats are the most common pets our customers inquire about.
+We’ll walk you through their Hawaiʻi import requirements next.

 Prepare for the Right Quarantine Program for Your Dog or Cat

-One of the biggest questions many pet owners have is whether they can visit their pets during quarantine on Oahu.
+One of the biggest questions many pet owners have is: Can I visit my pet during quarantine on Oahu?
 Absolutely!
 During the quarantine period, you can visit your pet on:

 - Tuesdays and Thursdays: 1:00 p.m. to 4:30 p.m.